 “The long-term goal of my work is to provide the necessary pre-clinical evidence to inform better delivery room interventions that can lead to clinical trials to reduce morbidity associated with complicated pregnancies,” she said.

-Associate Professor Suzie Miller
+Professor Suzanne Miller

 - Research Group Head, Neurodevelopment and Neuroprotection